Cohbalt/mgP1/README.md

     3. Right - Ground
 3. Add a knob to the top and put some tension on it with a rubberband (OPTIONAL)
 4. Play the game!

+---

+## HOW TO PLAY
+You can play the game in one of two modes: Direct or Flip.
+In both cases, your main objective is to dodge incoming pillars by navigating through the small gaps between them.

+#### Direct Mode
+Direct mode requires the potentionmeter to be put under tension, holding it at the point of lowest resistance.
+In this mode, your objective is to dodge the incoming pillars by timing well-measured jumps to get between the gaps.
+In order to do this, you must pull back the paddle, and let go.
+Your jump height will be based on how far back you moved the paddle before releasing it.

+#### Flip Mode
+Flip mode requires the potentiometer to not be under tension, letting it spin freely.
+In this mode, you objective is to dodge the incoming pillars by changing the vertical position of the dot.
+In order to do this, you must rotate the paddle.
+Your character's veritcal position will be based on how far counter-clockwise the potentiometer is rotated.